Skin Cancer Treatment

 During this treatment, a sharp instrument is used to remove cancer cells, and the area is then cauterized to remove any remaining cells.
 Curettage and electrodesiccation are typically used to treat basal cell and squamous cell skin cancers.

-All our dermatologists are board certified, and they represent a wealth of subspecialty training, including pediatric and cosmetic dermatology, dermatopathology, Mohs surgery, and more.
-Our physician assistants and nurse practitioners are certified and/or licensed in their respective disciplines.
+Our dermatologists represent a wealth of subspecialty training, including pediatric and cosmetic dermatology, dermatopathology, Mohs surgery, and more.
+Our physician assistants and nurse practitioners are also certified and/or licensed in their respective disciplines.
+Learn more about our providers.

-All our dermatologists are board certified, and they represent a wealth of subspecialty training, including pediatric and cosmetic dermatology, dermatopathology, Mohs surgery, and more.
-Our physician assistants and nurse practitioners are certified and/or licensed in their respective disciplines.
+Our dermatologists represent a wealth of subspecialty training, including pediatric and cosmetic dermatology, dermatopathology, Mohs surgery, and more.
+Our physician assistants and nurse practitioners are also certified and/or licensed in their respective disciplines.
+Learn more about our providers.

 View All Providers